ucldc/annotate_test/README.md

 # Calisphere Google Vision API test

-I took 100 random images from Calisphere.
+I took the first 100 images from a 1% random sample of reference images in Calisphere.
 These were limited to images larger than 150 x 150 in the thumbnail server (min size for the google vision API).
 I resized them to be no larger than 640 x 480 and uploaded them to google cloud storage.
-Then, I wrote a quick python script run all the images through google vision API.
+Then, I wrote a quick python script to run all the images through google vision API and save the reuslts.

 https://cloud.google.com/vision/